glider-gun/cl-jawbone-up/README.md

 # What is this

-A wrapper for Jawbone UP's Web API for personal use.
+A wrapper of [Jawbone UP](https://jawbone.com/up)'s Web API for personal use.
 Please refer https://jawbone.com/up/developer/ about the APIs.

 # usage:

-1. go the developer site https://jawbone.com/up/developer/ and sign in
+1. Go the developer site https://jawbone.com/up/developer/ and sign in.
-2. select "Create App" from https://jawbone.com/up/developer/account
+2. Select "Create App" from https://jawbone.com/up/developer/account

 	during this, specify "http://localhost" to OAuth redirect URLs.
-4. load `jawbone-up` from lisp:
+4. Load the library from lisp:

 	clone this repository under whether

-	- ~/quicklisp/local-projects (without roswell)
+	- ~/quicklisp/local-projects

+	  if the lisp is installed without [roswell](https://github.com/roswell/roswell)
 	- ~/.roswell/local-projects (with roswell)

+	  if the lisp is installed with [roswell](https://github.com/roswell/roswell)

-	and do `(ql:quickload :jawbone-up)`
+	and do `(ql:quickload :jawbone-up)`.
-5. authenticate.
+5. Authenticate.

 	- the first time after installed:
 		- 1st: `(jawbone-up:set-and-save-app-token key secret)`